While anger is a vital part of our range of emotions and is a legitimate feeling, it is how we respond to and express anger that can cause problems.

 There are heaps of resources out there to help manage your anger, such as support groups, books and courses.
 A qualified counsellor or psychologist can also help you manage other problems that may be associated with anger, such as depression, violence or personal relationships.

-These links can help you learn more about anger management and find the right strategy for you:
+Learn more about anger management and find the right strategy for you